 Road Rash Injury Statistics

 Not all spinal cord injuries lead to paralysis, including paraplegia, quadriplegia, and tetraplegia.
-However, if you suffer road rash injuries, it is advisable to seek medical treatment immediately to receive an accurate diagnosis and identify any minor road rash, traumatic condition, or broken bones.
+However, if you suffer road rash skin injuries, you should seek medical treatment immediately to receive an accurate diagnosis and identify any minor road rash, traumatic condition, or broken bones.

-An open wound caused by road rash is vulnerable to infection.
+An open wound caused by road rash is vulnerable to infection and if left untreated, deadly septic shock.
 Be sure to clean the wound thoroughly with soap and water as soon as possible.

 You may also need to apply a medical-quality antibiotic ointment to the area.
 A non-stick gauze dressing that doesn't adhere to the wound is ideal for road rash.
 However, it's essential to seek professional medical help.